Professor Peter Anderson

 - Determine the neurological and socio-environmental mechanisms leading to impairments in preterm children.
 Prof Anderson is involved in a series of unique longitudinal observational and neuroimaging studies which are attempting to understand why some children born very preterm develop severe impairments while others escape with mild or no impairments.
 This variability in outcome is likely to be related to neurological, social-environmental and genetic factors, and an enhanced understanding of these risk factors will inform preventative and early intervention strategies and improve the capacity to identify high-risk children who warrant close monitoring and early intervention.

 - Develop and assess the efficacy of perinatal and early intervention programs for preterm children.
 To improve long-term outcomes for preterm children, Prof Anderson is involved in clinical trials assessing the long-term consequences and benefits of antenatal and neonatal interventions that are administered to increase survival rates and reduce major complications associated with prematurity.
 Prof Anderson's team has demonstrated the benefits of early intervention for preterm children, and they have recently developed a new intervention that is the focus of another clinical trial.
-He also assisting with the short and long-term outcomes of nutritional interventions for preterm infants, and is leading a trial examining the benefits of cognitive training.
+He also assisting with the short and long-term outcomes of nutritional interventions for preterm infants, and has led a trial examining the benefits of cognitive training.

 Scratch SE, Hunt RW, Thompson DT, Ahmadzai ZM, Doyle LW, Inder TE, Anderson PJ.
 (2014).
 Free thyroxine levels after very preterm birth and neurodevelopmental outcomes at age 7 years.
 Pediatrics, 133(4), e955-963.